Home

 Verdict on Implementation: Slack indeed won us over for a very simplified process of onboarding, which not only helps admins to train the users but also allows flexible addition of entire groups.

-The best thing about Skype is the users can send a text or call a member or colleague at work, directly, with Skype credit.
+The best thing about Skype is that users can send a text or call a member or colleague at work, directly, with Skype credit.
 It’s a useful function considering the expensive international and roaming plans for communication with colleagues working remotely.

 Skype is known for smart messaging and calling features: